 tram-melbourne-australia

 At each stop, a recorded message advises the arrival time of the next tram and whether it’s a newer or older tram.
 With 250 kilometres of track and 1,763 stops, Melbourne’s tram network holds the distinction of being the world’s largest tram system.
 An added bonus is that within the city core, all tram travel is free.
 Another is that it costs $5 for unlimited travel on Sundays.
-One of the workers at the hostel where I was staying lent me a refillable myki card that I loaded with the requisite $5 for exploring a variety of vibrant neighbourhoods.
+One of the workers at the hostel where I was staying lent me a refillable myki card that I loaded with the requisite $5 for exploring a variety of interesting neighbourhoods.

 myki-card-melbourne